cooscoos/Hoive/README.md

 ### Server

+- time to have a good tidy up of websock session and server
-- now boot players back into main and delete the game
+- now boots players back into main and delete the game, but doing this is a bit jank
 - winstring is probably gubbed for a natural win

 - Option to select an empty game to join based on its id in websocket version so can play with friends